TopBaseAuthor

 I had been studying Émilie ever since I first saw a portrait of her in the lovely Château de Breteuil, southwest of Paris.
 I asked the then Marquise de Breteuil, 'Who is the beautiful woman in that painting?'
 She told me that Émilie had been the most notorious member of the Breteuil family, partly because of her learning but also because she was the mistress of the brilliant and controversial Voltaire.
 For fifteen years they lived together at Cirey, the Châtelet country mansion in the Champagne province.

-The play was well received by the Literary Director of the Melbourne Theatre Company, Chris Mead.
+The play was well received by the then Literary Director of the Melbourne Theatre Company, Chris Mead.
 He said, 'Your work on the play is engaging, dramatic and both amusing and moving.
 I don’t need to tell you that you write well, but I can say that as a dramatist you well balance forward momentum, the world of ideas and the raw human emotions of some very smart people.
 The play is lively, rich and robust.'
 John Bell, opera and theatre director and the founder of Bell Shakespeare, said, 'It is a very engaging, entertaining and intelligent piece of theatre.
 If I were thirty years younger I’d be keen to play either of the male roles—it’s a treat to have witty and articulate dialogue to speak. Émilie is a very feisty character and the lynchpin of a great love triangle.'

 Suddenly I realised that Émilie's story deserved to be expressed in an opera, and as soon as the libretto was complete I approached Nicholas Gentile, praying that he would be as excited as I about all its possibilities.
 To my great joy he threw his amazing talents into its composition.